A7med9870/college_3y_s1/m5_shrmi/week_5/day1.md

 some examples
 predicting levels of sales
-predicting wether or not it will rain based on current humidity predicting the colour of pottery glaze based on a mixture of base pigments
+predicting weather or not it will rain based on current humidity predicting the color of pottery glaze based on a mixture of base pigments

 prepare
 split